mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Modding-FAQ.md

 ### Error CS0246: The type or namespace name 'Player' (or Item, Projectile, etc) could not be found (are you missing a using directive or an assembly reference?)
 ___
 This is because the computer doesn't know what the Player class is.
 You need to tell the computer where Player is found.
 Do this by adding "using Terraria;" to the top of the file so the computer knows how to find the Player class.
-(Another common one is Vector2, which needs "using Microsoft.Xna.Framework;")
+(Another common one is Vector2 and Color, which needs "using Microsoft.Xna.Framework;")

 ### Error CS0103: The name 'ItemID' (or ProjectileID, NPCId, etc) does not exist in the current context
 ___